luloxi/quaxly-dapp/README.md

 ### To local node

 1. Run `yarn hardhat node` to start a blockchain with contracts deployed
-2. Run `scripts/transferOwnership.js` to integrate functionality with governance
+2. Run `yarn hardhat run scripts/transferOwnership.js` to integrate functionality with governance
-3. Run `scripts/createProposal.js` to create a proposal
+3. Run `yarn hardhat run scripts/createProposal.js` to create a proposal

 # Frontend